one-bash/one.bash/docs/advanced-usage/one-sub-cmd.md

 fi
 ```

-Or filepath completion for current directory.
+Below codes are filepath completion for current word under cursor.

 ```sh
 # one.bash:completion